tbm/homepage/content/debian/iop/index.md

 instructions about running Debian on these devices.
 Please note, however, that the IOP series has reached its end of life.

-At the moment, Debian supports the following devices:
+Debian used to support the following devices:

 <ul>